haimbilia/BuyHub/readme.txt

     => 057884 - On page pages generic location label used => 057956 - importing category enable/disable issue
-    => 057971 - Review/Feedback image is not visible when we click on any image on frontend
+    => 057971 - Review/Feedback image is not visible when we click on any image on frontend => 057972 - Aftership tracking service can be enabled even when no shipping service is enabled

 New Features:
     => Admin shipped products listing page